 Sponsored Brands is a cost-per-click type of promotion.
-Sponsored Brands ads appear as banners on top of Amazon search results.
+Sponsored Brands ads appear as banners above Amazon search results.

 You can add your logo, a custom headline, and multiple products to your banner.

-One of the best ways you can increase awareness of your products is with social media.
-Just keep in mind—you need to give every social platform special attention.
-People have different expectations for each social media platform and what content they want to see there.
+One of the best ways you can increase awareness for your products is with social media.
+Just keep this in mind: you’ll need to give each social platform special attention.
+People have different expectations for different social media platforms, and what content they want to see where.
 So copy-pasting the same content on every platform won’t be effective.

 Also, remember to check in with your accounts daily and see if customers are coming to you with their questions, reviews, and other messages.